New graduate students @ Memorial

 To get a Campus Card, visit the Answers website (you must be registered before you can obtain a Campus Card).

 Full-time, registered graduate students are eligible to apply for parking permits between May 1 and August 31.
-All other gradute students are eligible for a lottery.
+Permits will be allocated on a first come, first served basis and the area of permit sold will be sold based on availability.
+All other graduate students are eligible for a lottery.

 Step 12.
 Check out the student services available to you as Memorial graduate students, attend Graduate Student Orientation and stay connected.